-I have the opportunity to teach our OMI students a free college course that expounds on the ideologies of Jazz, Blues, and American Pop Music.
-Below is the course description.
-If you are interested in taking this course please don't hesitate to reach out.
-Email: email@example.com
+Welcome!
+I have the opportunity to teach and oversee the success of our OMI students taking free college courses, that expounds on the ideologies of Communications, Sociology, English, PreCalculs, Statistics, and Jazz, Blues, and American Pop Music.
+Below is the course descriptions.
+If you are interested in taking any Dual or Concurrent Enrollment courses please don't hesitate to reach out.
+Email: firstname.lastname@example.org

 My course Jazz, Blues, and Popular Music in the American Culture is an analytical examination of American social and cultural history through the study of popular music, its structure and composition, and the industry that promotes it.
 A full, in-depth understanding of American popular (“pop”) music throughout the country’s history includes more than knowledge of a song’s lyrics, melodic lines, and the musicians who perform them.
 It provides a window into the social, cultural, and sometimes political landscapes in which they were conceptualized.
 It also tells the story of an era’s emerging technologies and how innovation transforms industries, production, business, and lifestyles.
 Today, we have influencers on YouTube, TikTok, and other social media platforms far from the traditional corporate music business world, yet reaching millions of consumers as effectively as – if not more than –companies such as Columbia, Decca, or Capitol Records.
 Are they on the “periphery” cultivating niche trends as with independent labels before exploding into the mainstream?
 And in a world of instant information and the invasion of content creation, how much excellence of practice is sacrificed, if any?
 In effect, America’s history can be told through roughly three minutes of sound patterns, enticing sonic games, riffs and cadences, and polyphony and appoggiaturas, all of which captivate our emotions, influence our moods, or transports our minds (and thus can have an effect on our bodies) in ways no other medium can.